wazero/wazero/README.md

 versions. wazero will ensure these versions work and bugs are valid if there's an issue with a current Go version.

-Additionally, wazero intentionally delays usage of language or standard library features one additional version.
-For example, when Go 1.29 is released, wazero can use language features or standard libraries added in 1.27.
-This is a convenience for embedders who have a slower version policy than Go.
-However, only supported Go versions may be used to raise support issues.

 ### Platform

 wazero has two runtime modes: Interpreter and Compiler.
 The only supported operating